BIATeam/BIADocs/docs/50-Migration/MIGRATION.md

 * Read the value of FrameworkVersion

 ## Apply successively the migration:
-* Use the BIAToolKit to apply the migration.
+1. Use the BIAToolKit to apply the migration.
+2. Manage the confict (2 solutions)
+   1. In BIAToolKit click on "4 - merge Rejected" and search "<<<<<" in all files.
+    * Resolve the conflit manualy.
+   2. Analyse the .rej file (search "diff a/" in VS code) that have been created in your project folder
+     * Apply manualy the change.

-* Follow the detailled steps describe in all files corresponding to your migration.
+3. Follow the detailled steps describe in all files corresponding to your migration.
   * If several steps are passed durring the migration apply them succesively.
 {: .fs-6 .fw-300 }